 Adolf P. W. Bastian

 Dr. Adolf Philipp Wilhelm Bastian (26 June 1826, Bremen, Germany – 2 Feb.
-1905, Port of Spain, Trinidad & Tobago), an avid traveler considered as one of the founders of modern anthropology and ethnology as scientific disciplines, visited Angkor as early as 1863.
+1905, Port of Spain, Trinidad & Tobago), an avid traveler considered as one of the founders of modern anthropology and ethnology as scientific disciplines (as well as 'the father of German ethnology'), visited Angkor as early as 1863.

 A pioneer in exploring the concept of "psychic unity of mankind", A. Bastian was a ship's doctor when he came to the shores of Southeast Asia in 1861, starting a four-year travel across the region narrated in his six-volume publication, The People of East Asia.